physiozoo/mhrv/README.md

         with configuration `yml` files or on a per-call basis with matlab-style key-value argument pairs.

+* Plotting: All toolbox functions support plotting their output for data visualization.
+The plotting code is separated from the algorithmic code in order to simplify embedding this toolbox in other matlab applications.

+* Top-level analysis functions: These functions work with PhysioNet records and allow streamlined HRV analysis by composing the functions of this toolbox.
+    * `mhrv` - Analyzes a single PhysioNet record (ECG data or annotations), optionally split into multiple analysis windows.
+Extracts all supported HRV features and optionally generates plots.
+    * `mhrv_batch` - Analyzes many PhysioNet records (ECG data or annotations) which can be further separated into user-defined groups (e.g. Control, Test).
+        Automatically computes HRV metrics per group and generates a comparative summary of the HRV features in each group.

 ## Requirements
 * Matlab with Signal Processing toolbox.
 Should work on Matlab R2014b or newer.
 * The PhysioNet WFDB tools.
 The toolbox can install this for you.